-The report and spreadsheets must be emailed to all class members (this can be accomplished through the Blackboard website) by 9 am on the Monday before the Wednesday presentation unless noted otherwise on the syllabus.
+The report and spreadsheets must be placed on the AMP I and IV Dropbox site 9 am on the Monday before the Wednesday presentation unless noted otherwise on the syllabus.
+If a report is late, the analyst must email all students when the report is available.
 All students are expected to read the report and study the spreadsheet financials before class.
 The report must contain all of the substantive information and analyses for the stock pitch.

+Please read this paragraph carefully.
 The second component of the analysis is a set of power point slides for presentation to the class.
-Because all students will have read the report before class, the purpose of the power point slides is not to educate the audience of potential investors but rather to emphasize the main points and the recommendations from the written report.
-The power point presentation must be emailed to all class members (using the Blackboard procedure) by 3 pm on the day of the presentation.
+The report and model contain all of the detail and the backup for the presentation.
+But the purpose of the presentation is to sell the idea.
+Because all students will have read the report before class, the purpose of the power point slides is not to educate the audience of potential investors but rather to emphasize the main points and the recommendations from the written report and to stress the key reason/s why your investment idea should be acted upon.
+The power point presentation must be posted on the AMP I and IV Dropbox site by 3 pm on the day of the presentation.